thesephist/september/README.md

 September, like any compiler, works in stages:

 1. **Construct an Ink parse tree** (`tokenize.ink`, `parse.ink`).
 This produces a data structure called the abstract syntax tree that represents well-formed Ink programs in a way the rest of September can understand.
 The syntax tree contains constructs like "binary addition expression" and "variable reference" and "function call".
 2. **Semantic analysis** and annotation over the syntax tree (`analyze.ink`).
 During semantic analysis, September tries to infer some information that isn't available in the syntax tree itself, and makes it available to the code generator so it can generate better, correct code.
-Semantic analysis also transforms some syntax tree nodes to simpler or more correct ones, like eliminating unused expressions or moving some variable declarations to the top of a scope.
+Semantic analysis also transforms some syntax tree nodes to simpler or more correct ones, like eliminating unused expressions, moving some variable declarations to the top of a scope, or transforming tail calls to be eliminated into loops.
 3. **Code generation** (`gen.ink`).
 The code generator takes the annotated syntax tree and outputs a JavaScript program that implements it.

 Because Ink and JavaScript have many high-level similarities, September doesn't need an intermediate representation -- code generation is done straight from an annotated syntax tree.